EANS-News: Intercell starts a Phase I clinical trial for a new vaccine to prevent Clostridium difficile infections

 Vienna (Austria), December 22, 2010 - (euro adhoc) -

 Corporate news transmitted by euro adhoc.
-The issuer/originator is solely
+The issuer/originator is solely responsible for the content of this announcement.

 Research & Development